nervosnetwork/rfcs/rfcs/0032-ckb-vm-version-selection/0032-ckb-vm-version-selection.md

 [rfc35]: ../0035-ckb2021-p2p-protocol-upgrade/0035-ckb2021-p2p-protocol-upgrade.md

+Attention that, [rfc33], [rfc34], and [rfc35] must be activated together with this one starting at the same epoch.

 When a new block is appended to the chain and the fork is activated, or a block is rolled back and the fork is deactivated, the CKB node must rerun the verification on all the transactions in the pool.

 In [nervosnetwork/ckb](https://github.com/nervosnetwork/ckb), the `hash_type` is returned in the JSON RPC as an enum.
 Now it has three allowed values: